-Most of the Excel users don’t even know about the existence of R1C1 reference style.
-But, some super users love to use it.
-They found it more convenient than a1 reference style.
+In Excel, there are two kinds of cell reference styles first is A1 and the second is R1C1.Well, most of the Excel users don’t even know about the existence of R1C1 reference style.
+But some users love to use it and found it more convenient than A1.

-In A1 reference style, we have column name as an alphabet & row name as a number.
-When we select the A1 cell that means we are in column A & row 1.
+In A1 reference style, you have column name as an alphabet and row name as a number and when you select the A1 cell that means you are in column A and row 1.

 Please follow these simple steps to set R1C1 reference as default.

-And, if you are a macro savvy and want to save time then you can use the below macro code to toggle between cell reference styles in Excel.
+If you are a macro savvy and want to save time then you can use the below macro code to toggle between cell reference styles.

 Sub ChangeCellRef() If Application.ReferenceStyle = xlA1 Then Application.ReferenceStyle = xlR1C1 Else Application.ReferenceStyle = xlA1 End If End Sub